Railgun-Community/cookbook/README.md

 This all occurs in a single validated transaction call, saving network fees and making the user experience simple and delightful.

-## Cook up a Recipe and call it with RAILGUN Quickstart
+## Cook up a Recipe for the RAILGUN Quickstart SDK

-Given a full Recipe and its inputs, RAILGUN Quickstart will generate a zero-knowledge proof and a final serialized transaction for the Relay Adapt contract.
+Given a full Recipe and its inputs, [RAILGUN Quickstart](https://docs.railgun.org/developer-guide/quickstart/overview) will generate a [zero-knowledge proof](https://docs.railgun.org/wiki/learn/privacy-system/zero-knowledge-cryptography) and a final serialized transaction for the RAILGUN Relay Adapt contract.

-This final transaction can be submitted to the blockchain by any wallet, including a Relayer.
+This final transaction can be submitted to the blockchain by any wallet, including a [Relayer](https://docs.railgun.org/wiki/learn/privacy-system/community-relayers).

 ```
 const swap = new ZeroXSwapRecipe(sellERC20Info, buyERC20Info, slippagePercentage);